 If your instgo version is earlier than 1.3.0, the

 updatecommand may not be available.
-In this case, you must delete the instgo tool and download the latest version.
+In this case, you must delete the existing instgo tool and download the latest version.

-Instgo release notes
+Instgo release history

-Version | Release date | Description |
+Version | Release date | Release notes |

 1.4.2 | October 28, 2025 |